rtarun/stellar-parameters-inference/photometric-light-curves-rfr.md

 - Stripe 82 (equatorial region of southern Galactic cap)
 - in each of ugriz filters
 - 334 features: 66 each for ugriz filters, as well as the 4 SDSS colors
+example: the amplitude of variations delta g, the best-fit period Pg, the standard deviation sigma g, the MAD of the Lomb-Scargle residuals divided by the MAD of the raw light curves, scatter res raw, the Stetson variability index J, the lightcurve skewness g, and the quasar and non-quasar variability metrics, (chi sqr)QSO/v and (chi sqr)non-qso/v

 why this?

 Algorithm:
 Randon Forest Regression (RFR)
+- Aggregate results from several decision trees to provide low-bias low-variance estimate of the properties of interest
+- each node of the tree new splitting parameter can only be selected from a random subset of mtry features in entire feature set.
+- Each parameter estimate comes from a separate model.

+Why RFR?

+- Fast and easy to interpret
+- good at handling tabular data with numerical features, or categorical features with fewer than hundreds of categories.
+- Unlike linear models, random forests are able to capture non-linear interaction between the features and the target.

 Tuning parameters for RFR:
 1. ntree: total number of decision trees used to construct the forest; here, 5 (rule of thumb)